frsong/pycog/README.md

 ## Citation

-Please cite our paper in your publications if it helps your research:
+If you find our code helpful, consider giving us a shout-out in your publications:

-* Song, H. F., Yang, G. Robert, and Wang, X.-J. Training Excitatory-Inhibitory Recurrent Neural Networks: A Simple and Flexible Framework for Cognitive Tasks, 2015.
+* Song, H. F., Yang, G. Robert, and Wang, X.-J. "Training Excitatory-Inhibitory Recurrent Neural Networks: A Simple and Flexible Framework for Cognitive Tasks."
+2015.